 of the situation at hand.
 When you think that a situation is temporary and

 changeable, it can be easier to feel resilient and capable of meeting the demands of

 the challenges ahead.
 If you feel that you are at the mercy of a permanent

-condition, it is possible to feel abandoned, alone, and less capable of making meaningful
+condition, it becomes more possible to feel abandoned, alone, and less capable of making meaningful

 changes in your life.